-The Bank seeks to mitigate its inherent risk as far as possible to ensure that it remains within the risk appetite.
-This takes the form of tangible mitigation such as collateral, credit default swaps, as well as in the form of policies, processes and controls.
-Both the inherent risks and the residual risks are monitored to analyse the Bank's risk profile.
+The Bank seeks to control and mitigate its inherent risk as far as possible to ensure that it remains within the risk appetite.
+Risks are monitored on an inherent (pre control/mitigation) and residual (post control/mitigation) basis to analyse the Bank's risk profile.